 Computer programming techniques for collecting and analyzing data in linguistic research.
 Introduction to regular expressions, and Python scripting.
 Hands-on experience gathering, formatting, and manipulating corpus, field, and experimental data, combining data from multiple sources, and working with existing tools.
 Knowledge of computer programming not required.
 Units: 1-4

 I would like everyone to ask questions, offer ideas, etc., in class.
-Questions and ideas sent via email also count as participation, though I would prefer it if everyone got involved during our class meetings.
+Questions and ideas on Canvas also count as participation.

-The assignments are distributed on Tuesdays and due one week later, before the start of class.
+The assignments are distributed on Mondays and due one week later, before the start of class.

 The primary goal of these assignments is to give you practice problem-solving in Python, so that you become a fluent programmer.

 Right from the start, you will be doing interesting things that you can connect with your work.
 To make this possible, the assignments typically involve code-fragments that you flesh out into (more or less) complete solutions.
 Part of doing the assignment is studying and thinking about the code provided, so that you can adapt it to other tasks later in the course, and to your own projects.

 Penalties for late work: unless permission is given in advance, for each assignment A, 1 points off your total points earned for A for each calendar day it is late.
 An assigment becomes one day late at 1:30 pm on its due date.
 The absolute deadline for all work is the same as the exam due-date: December 12, 6:30 pm.